nicklockwood/layout/README.md

 ## Why?

-Layout seeks to address a number of issues that make StoryBoards unsuitable for large, collaborative projects, including:
+Layout seeks to address a number of issues that make Storyboards unsuitable for large, collaborative projects, including:

 * Proprietary, undocumented format
 * Poor composability and reusability